claire-codes/emoji-shortcode-roulette/README.md

 From [Emojipedia](https://emojipedia.org/shortcodes/):

 > Emoji Shortcodes are codes used on various websites to speed up emoji insertion using a keyboard.
 These begin with a colon and include a shorter version of an emoji name.
 For example `:joy:` shows 😂 Face With Tears of Joy on most platforms that support shortcodes.

+## How to run the code

+Install the dependencies by running `npm install` in the terminal.

+Start the app by running `npm start` in the terminal.
+The app is running at `http://localhost:9999/`.
+There is no hot reloading so you need to refresh the page every time a change is made.